 Whilst no chiropractor with any sense will promise you that an arthritic low back will respond to Chiropractic adjustments and treatment, it's rare that there will be NO improvement, and often the progress astonishes both chiropractor and patient alike.
 Like this Arthritis in Lower Back case file.
 One very happy lady...
 ARTHRITIS IN LOWER BACK ...

-Eating large amounts of foods with a high glycemic index is a recipe for disaster.
-Poor health, pain, doctors, medicines and an early demise.
+Eating large amounts of foods with a high glycemic index is a recipe for disaster; it happens in most institutions, places like our Santie's police college.
+Indifferent wellness, pain, doctors, medicines and an early demise are the consequences because of the diabetes and obesity that ensue.
 But there are some remarkably simple things you can do to help... you CAN have your cake and eat it.

 Glycemic Index measures how quickly carbohydrate is turned to glucose in the blood stream.
 High GI foods produce an insulin rush making us insulin insensitive, diabetic and obese.